-- 1. To enter the System Setup, press F2 immediately after a power-on or reboot. - 2.
-In the System BIOS or System Setup screen, select System Security and press Enter.
-The System Security screen is displayed. - 3.
-In the System Security screen, verify that the Password Status is Unlocked. - 4.
+- In the System BIOS or System Setup screen, select System Security and press Enter.
+The System Security screen is displayed. - 2.
+In the System Security screen, verify that the Password Status is Unlocked. - 3.
 Select System Password.
-Update or delete the existing system password, and press Enter or Tab. - 5.
+Update or delete the existing system password, and press Enter or Tab. - 4.
 Select Setup Password.
 Update or delete the existing setup password, and press Enter or Tab. - NOTE: If you change the system password and/or setup password, reenter the new password when prompted.
-If you delete the system password and/or setup password, confirm the deletion when prompted. - 6.
+If you delete the system password and/or setup password, confirm the deletion when prompted. - 5.
 Press Esc.
 A message prompts you to save the changes. - Press Y to save the changes and exit from System Setup.
 The computer restarts.